conjurinc/pg_random_id/README.md

-Although the code is 100% database-side, it has been packaged into Ruby functions plugging into ActiveRecord migrations for ease of use.
-There's also Sequel integration planned.
+Although the code is 100% database-side, it has been packaged into Ruby functions plugging into ActiveRecord and Sequel migrations for ease of use.

 ## Installation